Recently updated on: September 20, 2023

 When I shifted industry, I lost some of my confidence in what I should be doing.
 I became a beginner again, and being a beginner once more gave me the confidence to take another shot at doing the things that truly matter.

-Just like what a common quote says, success is what happens when preparation meets opportunity, so keep pushing.
+As a common quote says, success happens when preparation meets opportunity, so keep pushing.